CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-software-installer.md

 The installer shows a panel of buttons that allow you to install a software by just cliking the button.
 The available software include graphical and command line applications.
 For graphical applications, a launching icon is added to the desktop.
-All software is installed to directory _/shared-directory/sd-tools/_ where the installaion is availale for all the users of the virtual machine.
+All software is installed to directory _/shared-directory/sd-tools/_ where the installaion is availale for all the users of the virtual desktop.

 In case of some applications, part of the installation process occurs only when the application is started for the first time.
 Thus you should start the application once after the installation, to make sure that the prcess is completed.
 After that